SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection/casting-defect-detection.md

 Login to MLW and using the 'upload' option, upload the created zip folder.
 This might take a few minutes depending on your internet bandwidth.

 After the data is uploaded sucessfully, navigate to 'Data' section of the MLW and click on the zip folder.
-We should be able to see the meta data of the uploaded dataset.
+We should be able to see the metadata of the uploaded dataset.

 #### Training the Model